Eradication of infectious diseases: Measles

 however, progress has since stalled since and both the 2010 and 2015 target were missed: in 2018, still over 140,000 deaths were reported.

 As of 2018, global vaccination efforts have reached 86% coverage of the first dose of the measles vaccine and 68% coverage of the second dose.

 The WHO region of the Americas declared on 27 September 2016 it had eliminated measles.
 The last confirmed endemic case of measles in the Americas was in Brazil in July 2015.
 May 2017 saw a return of measles to the US after an outbreak in Minnesota among unvaccinated children.
 Another outbreak occurred in the state of New York between 2018 and 2019, causing over 200 confirmed measles cases in mostly ultra-Orthodox Jewish communities.
 Subsequent outbreaks occurred in New Jersey and Washington state with over 30 cases reported in the Pacific Northwest.

 The WHO European region missed its elimination target of 2010 as well as the new target of 2015 despite overall coverage of 90% of the first dose of the measles vaccine.
 In 2018, 84,000 cases were reported in the European region (an increase from 25,000 in 2017); with the majority of cases originating from Ukraine.

-As of 2018, 35 countries out of 53 European countries have eliminated endemic measles and two additional ones that have interrupted transmission; with four countries re-establishing transmission in 2018.
-European countries with endemic measles in 2018 were: Albania, Bosnia and Herzegovina, Czech Republic, France, Georgia, Germany, Greece, Italy, Poland, Romania, Russia, Serbia, Turkey, Ukraine and the United Kingdom.
+By the end of 2021, WHO's European regional office considered the endemic measles eliminated in 33 out of 53 member states, with the transmission interrupted in one more and re-established in five others.